 That’s where you come in.
 We’ve put together a list of five gateway games, to introduce your novice friends to the wonderful and varied world of board games.

 Codenames is easy to learn and quick to play, with games lasting around 25 minutes.
+Making it an ideal gateway game.
 A grid of 20 cards is laid out, with each card showing a single word, or a wacky picture if you’re playing the pictures version.